jakek14/darkmodeknownvisitors/public/KnownVisitors Terms of Service.pdf.md

 <!-- **4.4 Compliance with Laws and Acceptable Use** -->

 You agree to use the Services and any data obtained from us only for lawful purposes and in a lawful manner.
-You are solely responsible for ensuring that yyour use of KnownVisitors (and the Visitor Data)complies with all applicable laws, regulations, and industry guidelines, including but not limited to:
+You are solely responsible for ensuring that your use of KnownVisitors (and the Visitor Data)complies with all applicable laws, regulations, and industry guidelines, including but not limited to:

-**·Privacy** **and** **Data** **Protection** **Laws**: You must comply with alI relevant privacy laws when using our Services and handling Visitor Data.
+**·Privacy** **and** **Data** **Protection** **Laws**: You must comply with all relevant privacy laws when using our Services and handling Visitor Data.
 This includes laws such as the CAN-SPAM Act (for email marketing), the Telephone Consumer Protection Act (TCPA) and "Do Not Call" laws (for telemarketing/SMS outreach), and any other federal or state laws regarding email, text, or phone marketing.
 You also agree to adhere to applicable Data & Marketing Association (DMA) guidelines for direct marketing.
 If you are subject to certain state privacy laws (for example, California's laws like CCPA/CPRA) or sector-specific laws (like HIPAA for health data) in your use of the data, you are responsible for complying with those as well.
 Do not use KnownVisitors to collect or attempt to collect sensitive personal information (such as financial, health, or children's data) unless you have legal authority and appropriate safeguards in place.

 **·No** **Illegal** **Content** **or** **Purposes**: You will not use the Services to identify or contact visitors for any illegal or fraudulent purpose, or in connection with any material that is illegal.
 For example, you may not use our Service to target individuals in order to send defamatory, obscene, threatening, or harassing messages, or to facilitate any unlawful activities.
 You also agree not to use KnownVisitors to promote or sell any goods or services that are illegal in the United States or in any jurisdiction where the targeted individuals reside.